MarcelBolten/phpeggy/README.md

     string matching, case-insensitive character classes, and empty character classes).
 Attempting to use these features with `mbstringAllowed: false` will cause `passes.check` to throw an error.
+  * `header` - you can provide a custom header that will be added at the top of the parser.

 Using the Parser
 ----------------